Become Certified as an SFH Oncology Massage Therapist!

 2nd Year Massage Therapy students who have completed Pathology are welcome.

 This course contains proprietary information.
 None of the material in this course may be used without the explicit consent of Seminars for Health.
 Including paraphrasing or altered versions.
 Canadian copyright laws protect all Seminars for Health content.
-In addition, Seminars for Health reserves the right to pursue legal action against any illegal distributions or presentations of any of the items listed above.
+In addition, Seminars for Health reserves the right to pursue legal action against any illegal distributions or presentations of any items listed above.